 I have nothing but good things to say about the Law Firm of Anidjar & Levine.
 This is a very professional, courteous and caring group which work hard for their clients.
 I am very happy with how they handled my car accident case and with the results.
 Thank you Ana for always being so pleasant and to Attorney Jonathon Holtz for all you did for me.
 I would definitely recommend this law firm… and would definitely use them again.

 – Sonia G.

-If you miss this statute of limitations deadline in your Fort Myers personal injury case, you risk losing your chance to recover financial awards in your case.
+If you miss this statute of limitations deadline in your Fort Myers personal injury case, you risk losing your chance to recover financial awards.
 You can speak with a team member during a free consultation to learn more about how a lawyer with our firm can help you pursue your case.